meeshkan/hmt/docs/BUILD.md

 { "id": 5, "name": "Sven", "age": 96 }
 ```

-Meeshkan will induce that the schema for a `200` resposne from `GET /uses/{id}` should resemble the following.
+Meeshkan will induce that the schema for a `200` response from `GET /uses/{id}` should resemble the following:

 ```json
 {